VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**July 10th, 2024**.
+**September 11th, 2024**.

-The challenge for the next webinar is about responder definition derivation.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-07-10).
+The challenge for the next webinar is about personalized dosing.
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-09-11).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays